-Hybrid, web-assisted, and videoconference courses blend traditional class meetings on campus with online experiences.
-In hybrid, web-assisted, and video-conference courses.
-Blackboard, the Internet, email. software applications, e-texts, and media-enriched digital content are common components.
-Hybrid courses are designed and facilitated that more time is spent online than in a synchronous face-to-face setting while webassisted courses are the opposite; web-assisted courses require more time in a synchronous face-to-face setting than online.
-Video-conference classes are synchronous across campus sites and may be taught fully face-toface, hybrid, or web-assisted.
+Hybrid, web-assisted, and video-conference courses blend traditional class meetings on campus with online experiences.
+In hybrid, web-assisted, and video-conference courses, Blackboard, the Internet, email, software applications, e-texts, and media-enriched digital content are common components.
+Hybrid courses are designed and facilitated that more time is spent online than in a synchronous face-to-face setting while web-assisted courses are the opposite; web-assisted courses require more time synchronous face-to-face than online.
+Video-conference classes are synchronous across campus sites and may be taught fully face-to-face, hybrid, or web-assisted.

 All modalities provide opportunities for student-faculty and student-student interaction.
-Requirements for these courses include attendance at regularly scheduled on-campus class meetings and access to a reliable computer (home, office, or college campus) with Internet access and appropriate software.
+Requirements for these courses include attendance at regularly scheduled oncampus class meetings and access to a reliable computer (home, office, or college campus) with Internet access and appropriate software.
 Students need the ability to use technology for learning.

-At the semester start, students must complete the course-specific orientation including a required orientation quiz by the census date to remain enrolled in the course.
-Failure to meet this orientation requirement or demonstrate attendance in a face-to-face class meeting by the census date will result in the student being withdrawn from the course.
+At the semester start students must complete the coursespecific orientation including a required orientation quiz by the census date to remain enrolled in the course.
+Failure to meet this orientation requirement or demonstrate attendance in a face-to-face class meeting will result in being withdrawn from the course at the student's expense.